jburer/NIST/README.md

 It is designed to be run inside a Docker container, but can be run as a node app locally as well.

-The corresponding API and data are here.
+The corresponding API and data are here: <a href="https://github.com/jburer/nistapi" target="_blank">https://github.com/jburer/nistapi</a>.

 ## Docker setup